Ephysteris montana

 Ephysteris montana is a moth in the family Gelechiidae.
 It was described by H.H.Li and Bidzilya in 2008.
 It is found in China (Sichuan).

 The length of the forewings is 4–5 mm.
-The forewings are covered with grey, brown-tipped scales, mottled by ochreous along the veins.
-There are small dark spots about one-third near the costal margin, a distinct black spot surrounded by ochreous scales in the cell and two black spots at one-third and two-thirds near the posterior margin.
-The hindwings are pale grey.
 Adults are on wing in mid-July.

 Etymology

 The species name refers to the species distribution in high mountains and is derived from Latin montanus (meaning mountainous).